Comparison of effect estimates between preprints and peer-reviewed publications: a meta-epidemiological study of COVID-19 trials

 Conclusions: No important difference in the treatment effect between preprints and peer-reviewed publications was found, particularly in meta-analyses with at least three trials.
 Systematic reviewers and meta-analysts should assess preprint inclusion individually, accounting for risk of bias and completeness of reporting.

 Patient, public and/or healthcare consumer involvement: Peer review is a lengthy process that, during a pandemic, can inadvertently cost lives.
-Due to the demand for faster access to scientific knowledge, preprints offer a solution, particularly to patients.
+Because of the demand for faster access to scientific knowledge, preprints offer a solution, particularly to patients.